 Solution 3: Run Driver Verifier to Locate the Malfunctioning Driver

 Device drivers allow your operating system to communicate with its hardware.
-When there is a missing, corrupt, or faulty driver, this connection is broken, causing malfunctions, such as the FAT_FILE_SYSTEM Windows 10 error to occur.
+When there is a missing, corrupt, or faulty driver, this connection is broken, causing malfunctions, such as the FAT File System Windows 10 error to occur.

 Fortunately, Windows has a built-in tool that allows users to verify which drivers must be repaired.
 This utility is called Driver Verifier.
 You can use it to pinpoint faulty drivers, after which you can update them to the latest version to resolve the fastfat.sys file error.